cbecraft1184/teams-meeting-minutes-prod/replit.md

 ## System Architecture

-The system is a full-stack application featuring a React-based frontend, a Node.js Express backend, and PostgreSQL for data persistence.
+The system is a full-stack application comprising a React-based frontend, a Node.js Express backend, and PostgreSQL for data persistence.
+It's designed for scalability and integration within the Microsoft ecosystem.

-### Frontend
+### UI/UX Decisions
-- **Framework**: React + TypeScript with Vite.
-- **UI Components**: Fluent UI React Components for native Teams look and feel.
+The frontend uses React with Fluent UI React Components to provide a native Microsoft Teams look and feel, ensuring a consistent user experience.
-- **State Management**: TanStack Query.
-- **Routing**: Wouter.

-### Backend
+### Technical Implementations
+- **Frontend**: React + TypeScript with Vite, using TanStack Query for state management and Wouter for routing.
-- **Runtime**: Node.js + Express (TypeScript, ESM).
-- **Authentication**: Azure AD JWT validation via MSAL; mock users for development.
-- **Job Processing**: A PostgreSQL-backed durable queue handles background jobs with retry, crash recovery, and idempotency, using a lease-based worker for distributed locking.
+- **Backend**: Node.js + Express (TypeScript, ESM) with Azure AD JWT validation via MSAL for authentication.
+A PostgreSQL-backed durable queue manages background jobs with robust features like retry, crash recovery, and idempotency.

-### Data Storage
-- **Database**: PostgreSQL (Neon for dev, Azure Database for PostgreSQL for prod).
-- **ORM**: Drizzle ORM with TypeScript schemas across 12 core tables (e.g., `meetings`, `meeting_minutes`, `action_items`, `job_queue`).
+- **Data Storage**: PostgreSQL (Neon for development, Azure Database for PostgreSQL for production) managed by Drizzle ORM, with a schema supporting core entities like `meetings`, `meeting_minutes`, `action_items`, and `job_queue`.

-### Microsoft Graph Integration
-- Utilizes Microsoft Graph v1.0 for real-time meeting completion capture via a single `/communications/callRecords` webhook.
-Meeting scheduling is detected via calendar delta sync.
+- **Microsoft Graph Integration**: Utilizes Microsoft Graph v1.0 for real-time meeting completion capture via webhooks and calendar delta sync for scheduling.
+It also handles transcript access via the correct Graph API endpoints, including specific handling for multi-session meetings and organizer ID retrieval.

-### AI Integration
-- Leverages Azure OpenAI Service (GPT-4o for minutes, Whisper for transcription) as the primary AI provider, with Replit AI as a development fallback.
-The pipeline extracts transcripts, generates structured minutes, and identifies action items, with processing validation to prevent unnecessary AI costs.
+- **AI Integration**: Leverages Azure OpenAI Service (GPT-4o for minutes, Whisper for transcription) to process transcripts, generate structured minutes, and identify action items.
+Processing is validated to optimize AI cost.

-### Document Generation
-- Supports DOCX (using `docx`) and PDF (using `pdf-lib`) formats for structured minutes output.
+- **Document Generation**: Supports DOCX (using `docx`) and PDF (using `pdf-lib`) formats for exporting structured minutes.

-## Testing and Quality Assurance

-**CRITICAL: All features must be tested before deployment recommendations.**

-- **Test Documentation**: See `docs/TESTING.md` for comprehensive test cases and checklists
-- **Pre-Deployment Gate**: No deployment without completing smoke test checklist
-- **Regression Prevention**: CSS/layout changes require visual verification in browser

-### Required Pre-Deployment Checks
-1. Run end-to-end tests on all modal tabs (Overview, Minutes, Action Items, Attachments, History)
-2. Verify modal opens correctly (not blank/collapsed)
-3. Test all interactive elements (buttons, dropdowns, forms)
-4. Capture test evidence (screenshots/logs)
-5. Document any known issues with waivers

-### Key Test Areas
-- Meeting Details Modal display and all tabs
-- Action item status changes and event logging
-- Document export (DOCX/PDF)
-- History/Timeline event display
-- Authentication and access control
-- Help System search and Contact Support form
+- **Multi-Session Support**: Implements a parent/child architecture in the database, linking distinct meeting sessions to a canonical parent meeting.
+This ensures each session is processed independently while maintaining a logical grouping.

+### System Design Choices
+- **Authentication**: Azure AD JWT validation is central, with MSAL for secure token handling.
+- **Job Processing**: A resilient, distributed job queue ensures background tasks (like AI processing and document generation) are handled reliably.
+- **Transcript Access**: Critical fix implemented to correctly access transcripts using `/users/{organizerId}/onlineMeetings/{meetingId}/transcripts` and a fallback mechanism, ensuring application access policies are in place.
+- **Processing Thresholds**: All thresholds for meeting duration or word count have been removed, ensuring every meeting with a transcript is processed, regardless of its length.
+An admin reprocess endpoint (`POST /api/admin/meetings/:id/reprocess`) allows regeneration of minutes.

 ## External Dependencies

 ### Microsoft Services
-- **Microsoft 365**: Teams, SharePoint, Exchange.
+- **Microsoft 365**: Teams, SharePoint, Exchange (for calendar sync and email distribution).
 - **Azure Active Directory**: For authentication and authorization.
-- **Microsoft Graph API**: For integration with Teams, user data, and SharePoint.
+- **Microsoft Graph API**: For integration with Teams, user data, calendar, call records, SharePoint, and sending emails.

 ### Azure Services
-- **Azure OpenAI**: Provides AI capabilities (GPT-4o, Whisper).
+- **Azure OpenAI**: Provides AI capabilities (GPT-4o for minutes generation, Whisper for transcription).
-- **Azure Container Apps**: For application hosting and auto-scaling.
+- **Azure Container Apps**: For hosting and auto-scaling the application.
-- **Azure Container Registry**: For container image storage.
+- **Azure Container Registry**: For storing Docker images.
-- **Azure Database for PostgreSQL**: For managed database services.
+- **Azure Database for PostgreSQL**: Managed database service for production data.
 - **Application Insights**: For monitoring and logging.

 ### Third-Party Libraries